quajbolt/crypt-single-partition-mbr/README.md

 ![Explaining]

-Initial ramdisk is used for lots of things by linux server admins by variety things, this is also very valid usecase.
+The initial ramdisk is used for many purposes by Linux server admins; this is also a valid use case.
 LVM (Logical Volume Manager) and cryptsetup are two powerful tools in the Linux ecosystem that complement each other seamlessly, providing both flexibility in storage management and robust security through encryption.

-There's some key features that you gain with lvm and cryptsetup!
+There are some key features that you gain with LVM and cryptsetup!
   - **Dynamic Resizing:** With LVM, you can easily resize your logical volumes as your storage needs change.
   - **Layered Architecture:** LVM operates at a higher level, managing logical volumes, while cryptsetup works at the block device level.
 This layered approach allows users to create encrypted logical volumes that can be resized or modified without compromising security.
   - **Snapshots and Backups:** LVM supports snapshots, allowing users to create point-in-time copies of their logical volumes.